 In 2016, Vernon made his debut in the Australian GT Championship as he competed in the 2016 Bathurst 12 Hour.
 This then prompted Vernon to jump into a Shockwave Signs Production Touring Toyota 86.
 Vernon went on to win his class in every single race in the New South Wales Production Touring Car Championship that he competed in.
 Vernon went on the become the 2016 Production Touring Endurance Champion.

 In 2017, Vernon stepped up to the Toyota 86 Racing Series, a highly competitive one make series that brings out the talent in the driver.
-Vernon won the first round of the Championship and is trying his hardest to try and win the series!
+Vernon went on to finish on the podium in 13 out of 14 races, the only setback being a mechanical fault holding back a clean sweep.
+This then meant that Jimmy became the 2017 Toyota 86 Racing Series National Champion.
+The first major Championship win for both Vernon and Shockwave Signs.

 To check out more about Jimmy, click on the image below or go to www.jimmyvernonracing.com to catch a detailed overview.

-Matt Shylan is a new addition to the Shockwave Signs Motorsport team in 2017.
+Matt Shylan was a new addition to the Shockwave Signs Motorsport team in 2017.
 Matt shows a strong passion for his motor racing and always puts in a huge effort behind the scenes.

 Growing up around race cars and tracks was the norm for Matt, although did not start competing until he was 12 years old in Motorkhanas.